Landaman/softeng-framework-mqp/apps/backend/readme.md

 See https://typestrong.org/ts-node/ for details on ts-node

 ### Nodemon
-Nodemon is a package that scans the filesystem for changes, and automatically kills and then restarts a given program when one is detected.
+Nodemon is a package that scans the filesystem for changes and automatically kills and then restarts a given program when one is detected.

 This has the benefit of allowing you to change your program, and se the results in real-time, without having to manually restart.
-It depends on ts-node to actual run the TypeScript, but it instructs ts-node to start/stop.
+It depends on ts-node to actually run the TypeScript, but it instructs ts-node to start/stop.

 The default run configuration first runs `build:dev`, then runs the program,